-The theme of all couple pictures poses is the relationship between the subjects.
+The theme of all couple photos is the relationship between the subjects.
 Their story and connection is the purpose of the shoot.
 With this in mind, couple shoots are a little more involved than most portrait work since there is more to tell.

 As you review wardrobe, location, and pose ideas with your couple, you will hopefully get to know them a little bit better.
 There are many great ideas for themed shoots.
 These can revolve around a location or props.
 But either way, you can hone in and fine-tune your plan to put together the photos into a cohesive story.

 If the couple surfs, get their boards out and head for the beach.
 Get shots in the water, swimming, plus posed images at the beach.
 If the pair is city-dwellers, theme your shots like a street photography shoot.
 The possibilities are only limited by your creativity and what the couple is into.

-It's also worth noting that couples photography is more about capturing and creating an emotional response in the viewer, especially when compared to most other forms of portraits such as self-portrait or family portraits.
+It's also worth noting that couples photography is more about capturing and creating an emotional response in the viewer, especially when compared to most other forms of portraits such as self-portraits or family portraits.
 Moody lighting and creative effects are much more common in these photos.

 Dramatic lens flares are usually frowned on but can be used to great effect here.
 So too can backlighting and harsh rays of sunlight shining through windows or trees.
 For the photographer, this frees up some creativity to play with backlighting and silhouettes.
 Some photographers even use double-exposure compositions to tell a story.